broadinstitute/gatk-sv/website/docs/gs/overview.md

 The pipeline genotypes structural variations using Docker-based tools, modularized in different components, and deployed on Terra.

+We highly recommend that users new to SV calling also review the [Best Practices Guide](/docs/best_practices).

-Please refer to the documentation on [this page](/docs/execution/overview) for running the pipeline.
+Please refer to the documentation in the [Execution section](/docs/execution/overview) for guidance running the pipeline.